-- We need to mimic the warehouse in full operation, and that includes every user that logs in via terminal, like pickers, loaders, receivers, etc…We’ll use the group test functionality in Cycle, which is the industry standard for soup-to-nuts test automation in the WMS space, to accomplish this.
+- We need to mimic the warehouse in full operation, and that includes every user that logs in via terminal, like pickers, loaders, receivers, etc…We’ll use the group test functionality in our low-code performance testing solution of choice to accomplish this.
 The wave planners and shipping clerks can either be automated or human.

-- Next we poll the labor management system for how long it takes to perform each operation, as Cycle can simulate all users within warehouse(s) by using WLM engineering standards to delay each physical step within the warehouse as accurately as possible.
+- Next we poll the labor management system for how long it takes to perform each operation, as any test automation solution worth its salt can simulate all users within warehouse(s) by using WLM engineering standards to delay each physical step within the warehouse as accurately as possible.

-- All Inbound and outbound orders should be loaded into the system maintaining the same sequence and timing as the real world, and these are acted upon by the simulated users in Cycle.
+- All Inbound and outbound orders should be loaded into the system maintaining the same sequence and timing as the real world, and these are acted upon by the simulated users in our test solution.

 - After running the simulation, check the LMS for travel and idle time, and total overall labor spent.
 Run the simulation again, but this time change inventory, slotting location, and/or workforce allocation, and evaluate the result on your “test model” AKA digital twin instance.
 You should feel free to continually change any configuration and/or data, and then run the simulation and check the results.
 The goal here is not necessarily looking for bugs, mainly we are validating configuration and resource allocation, and uncovering bottlenecks – and so we are optimizing the operational aspect moreso than finding software defects.